Frequently Asked Questions

 What is the existing traffic on the I-794 Lake Interchange?

 The mainline (eastbound and westbound) annual average of daily traffic in 2022 was 73,900 vehicles at the Milwaukee River, with trucks making up 3.1%, and 42,500 vehicles at the Hoan Bridge, with trucks making up 3.7%.
 I-794 is an important route for freight and delivery to and from Port Milwaukee.
-Detailed traffic analysis will be provided at the Public Involvement Meeting #2, which will be held later this year.
+Detailed traffic analysis will be provided at the Public Involvement Meeting #2 in November 2025.

 Will the I-794 freeway be removed?

 At this early stage of the study, no decisions have been made.
-Freeway Removal Concepts, which would remove the interstate designation and utilize the at-grade street network, are currently being evaluated alongside Replace In Kind and Freeway Improvement Concepts.
-Alternatives will be evaluated based on purpose and need, stakeholder feedback, impacts, constructability, costs and other factors.
+The Freeway Removal alternative, which would remove the interstate designation and utilize the at-grade surface street network, is currently being evaluated alongside Replace In Kind and Freeway Improvement alternatives.

 Will the Hoan Bridge be removed?